dividedbyzeroco/warp-server/readme.md

     className: 'session',
     keys: {
         // NOTE: The user field is a pointer to the 'user' table
+        // revoked_at is part of the table but is not viewable and actionable
         viewable: ['user', 'origin', 'session_token'],
         actionable: ['user', 'origin'],
         pointers: {